MicrosoftDocs/azure-dev-docs/articles/ai/includes/azure-ai-for-developers-dotnet.md

 ## Other Azure AI Services

-The Azure AI Services is a collection of services (including Azure OpenAI Services) that help developers and organizations rapidly create intelligent, market-ready, and responsbile applications with out-of-the-box and prebuilt customizable APIs and models.
-It encompases speech, vision, search, and more.
+Azure AI Services are a collection of services (including Azure OpenAI Service) that help developers and organizations rapidly create intelligent, market-ready, and responsbile applications with out-of-the-box and prebuilt customizable APIs and models.
+These services include speech, vision, search, and more.

 ### Documentation